pingcap/docs-dm/en/hardware-and-software-requirements.md

 | Oracle Enterprise Linux  | 7.3 or later   |
 | Ubuntu LTS               | 16.04 or later |

-> **Note:**
->
-> The Linux OS platforms above can run in physical servers as well as mainstream virtualization environments like VMware, KVM, and XEN.
+DM can be deployed and run on Intel architecture servers and mainstream virtualization environments.

 ## Recommended server requirements